Seu telefone está prestes a deixar de ser seu.

 O que o Google está fazendo

-Em agosto de 2025, o Google anunciou um novo requisito: a partir de setembro de 2026, todos os desenvolvedores de aplicativos Android deverão se registrar centralmente junto ao Google antes que seu software possa ser instalado em qualquer dispositivo.
+Em agosto de 2025, o Google anunciou um novo requisito: a partir de 2027, todos os desenvolvedores de aplicativos Android deverão se registrar centralmente junto ao Google antes que seu software possa ser instalado em qualquer dispositivo.
 Não apenas os aplicativos da Play Store: todos os aplicativos.
 Isso inclui aplicativos compartilhados entre amigos, distribuídos através do F-Droid, criados por amadores para uso pessoal.
 Desenvolvedores independentes, grupos religiosos e comunitários, assim como amadores, serão impedidos de desenvolver e distribuir seus softwares.

 O registro implica em: